 - Students must have completed two consecutive long semesters at UT to be eligible to apply.

 - Students may apply for post-completion OPT as early as 90 days before their graduation date or as late as 60 days after their graduation date.

 - Students who finish all coursework required for graduation and plan to enroll in absentia for the following semester must apply for OPT before completion of their coursework.

-- An OPT Administrative Fee of $100 for post-completion OPT and $175 for the 24-month OPT extension is charged once a student has attended the OPT workshop and is eligible to apply for post-completion OPT or STEM OPT.
+- An OPT Administrative Fee of $150 for post-completion OPT and $300 for the 24-month OPT extension is charged once a student has completed the OPT workshop and is eligible to apply for post-completion OPT or STEM OPT.

-At UT, you must attend an OPT Workshop before you may apply for post-completion OPT.
-Students applying for pre-completion OPT are not required to attend the workshop, though it’s highly encouraged.
+At UT, you must complete an OPT Workshop before you may apply for post-completion OPT.

 During the workshop you will learn: